davison/davison.github.io/_posts/2019-04-08-encryption-and-backups.md

 All good.
 Your backed up copies of `$HOME` are as safe on disk as your master copy.
 If you have a problem and need to restore data, simply mount a temporary decrypted version of your backup directory and copy out the files you need before unmounting the temporary directory again.
 And this is where I nearly had a heart attack yesterday because I forgot how to do that.
 Since Ubuntu does it for me on my home dir at login, and I'd not needed to recover files for some years, I just got completely lost with the steps to perform what I outlined above.
 Pretty stupid of me, so here I'll document the steps for my own benefit (maybe yours too if you're here reading this).

-When you first encrypt your partition or directory at install time, ubuntu (ecryptfs if you're performing it manually) will generate a recovery password and ask you to store it safely.
+When you first encrypt your partition or directory at install time, ubuntu (ecryptfs) will generate a recovery password and ask you to store it safely.
 It's a 32-char hex key and is used as the passphrase for the private key to decrypt the data.
 If you do lose it, you can recover it with the `ecryptfs-unwrap-passphrase` utility, which is basically what ubuntu does on login in order to use it temporarily before re-wrapping it.
 I had kept mine safe in my [key and password manager](https:///www.keepassx.org/) so I had it ready to use.

 Transcript of the salient commands below then as a reference for what to do next time I'm careless enough to delete stuff I *really* need and dumb enough to forget how to recover.